AksanDotDev/discord.py_workshop/part_2.md

 ### 2.4.2 Back and forth

-So now, we have our second message from the user we can reply, first lets do some tidying up of their input, which we find in the `content` property of the message so it fits with our response, stripping spaces, final fullstops and capitalizing it.
+So, now we have our second message from the user, we can reply.
+First, lets do some tidying up of their input, which we find in the `content` property of the message so it fits with our response, stripping spaces, final fullstops and capitalizing it.

 ```Python
         rps = msg.content.strip().rstrip(".").capitalize()